NaveenMathramkott/Cake_store/README.md

-# Ecommerce frontend for React Native mobile app (Android & IOS) In production
+# React Native mobile app for Ecommerce (Android & IOS) In production

 ## Step 1: Start your Application